dwrobel/flatcam/README.md

 24.04.2019

 - PDF import tool: working in making the PDF layer rendering multithreaded in itself (one layer rendered on each worker)
+- PDF import tool: solved a bug in parsing the rectangle subpath (an extra point was added to the subpath creating nonexisting geometry)
+- PDF import tool: finished layer rendering multithreading

 23.04.2019